A guide to the best hostels in rome

 Via Marghera, 8 (Termini)

 When you step into The Beehive, you step into another world.
 As you pass through the entrance to check in, there’s a little walled garden just to your right, with its own fountain and a tree that protects the guests lounging outside from the sun and light rain.
 There’s a relaxed atmosphere akin to that of walking through a secret garden, and it continues throughout the hostel.
 The Beehive is a serene hostel that’s family-friendly and tends to have a mix of ages staying.
 There’s only one dorm room, the rest are private rooms, which means that guests have more opportunities here than in a typical hostel to have a private, personal experience.
 In addition to the main building, where the bathrooms are shared, there are other rooms located nearby with private bathroom, The Sweets and a small pensione they just started managing, Hotel Urbe, which they recently redecorated & refurbished.
 However, the opportunity to socialize is always available, especially with the aperitivo hour in the garden, story-telling events once a month, and cooking lessons with the owner or guest chefs.
 The Beehive staff also pride themselves on providing a variety services, such as laundry, and massages (by appointment).
-The owners also have created an app for guests, with their own personal recommendations, fully downloadable and usable offline, that serves as a guide to their favorite restaurants, gelaterias, and things to see and do in Rome.
+The owners also have created an app for guests, with their own personal recommendations, fully downloadable and usable offline, that serves as a guide to their favorite restaurants, gelaterias, and best things do in Rome.

-La Controra Hostel Rome
+Generator Hostel Rome

 Alessandro Palace Hostel

 Via Vicenza, 42 (Termini)